Blog – Posted on Monday, Apr 27

 - An EPUB book that you bought from non-Amazon online bookstore;

 - A PDF that a friend sent you; or

 - A MOBI that you recently converted from an EPUB.

 The Kindle Cloud Reader only lets you read books that you directly purchased from the Kindle Store, which is perhaps its biggest disadvantage.
 If you bought an eBook from the Barnes & Noble bookstore or downloaded an EPUB from another site, it won’t display in your Cloud Reader library.

 Speaking of which — now that we’ve covered its basics, let’s take a look at how you go about using the Kindle Cloud Reader.

 How to use the Amazon Cloud Reader

-Luckily, Amazon made the Kindle Cloud Reader incredibly intuitive and easy-to-use.
+Luckily, Amazon made this incredibly intuitive and easy-to-use.
 Let’s break down how to use the platform into 6 steps, and dive in!